-Due to the position of the Andrea project and the altitude of the project it is less accessible than Margarita.
+Due to the position and altitude of the Andrea project, it is less accessible than Margarita.
 The Company began its reconnaissance work in September 2021, once access was granted.
-The project is expected to be available and accessible for field work for at least eight months of the year (September to April).
+The project is expected to be accessible for field work for at least eight months of the year (September to April).

 In the case of the Santa Cecilia project, although it has a similar altitude to Andrea, it is slightly more accessible.
-The Company is having discussions with the local Colla indigenous community in order to gain access an enhanced understanding of the area and to the project.
-The Company expects to be able to carry out field activities at Santa Cecilia in the fourth quarter of 2022.
+The Company is able to carry out field activities at Santa Cecilia in the fourth quarter of 2022.

-The Company is taking all measures to prioritize safe access to the three projects, as well as the well-being of people while working in each area.
+The Company is taking all measures to prioritize safe access to the three projects for all personnel while working in each area.
 The field experience of the local teams and the knowledge of neighboring projects play a fundamental role in this care, and in the proactive management of the risks associated with working in remote exploration areas, particularly for the Andrea and Santa Cecilia projects, with the access limitations due to their particular weather conditions.